-Staff are briefed on procedures and regularly reminded to maintain an 'It could happen here' attitude and not to dismiss concerns or disclosures as insignificant, as:
+Staff are briefed on procedures and regularly reminded to maintain an 'It could happen here' attitude and not to dismiss concerns or allegations as insignificant.
+The approach of staff will be informed by consideration of the following:

-- they may provide a vital link to other information. - · keep such concerns to themselves. - investigate or seek proof. - promise secrecy to children or adults making disclosures but reassure them that information will be shared appropriately and confidentially. - ask closed questions that lead a child into a particular answer but if they need to clarify aspects of a disclosure by or about a child use only 'TED' type questions (i.e. Tell me Explain Describe) - delay recording or passing concerns to the DSL.
+- information and concerns may provide a vital link to other information. - > concerns must be shared with the DSL immediately or as soon as possible. - > investigation or seeking proof should not take place as this is the role of the DSL / DDSL - not promising secrecy to children or adults making allegations or sharing concerns but reassure them that information will be shared appropriately and confidentially. - to avoid closed questions that lead a child into a particular answer but if they need to clarify aspects of an allegation or concerns shared by or about a child use only 'TED' type questions (i.e., Tell me - Explain - Describe) - not to delay recording or passing concerns to the DSL.

-Staff are made aware that it is unacceptable legally, professionally and morally for any member of staff to keep such concerns to themselves, including concerns about the conduct of another member of staff.
-(See Section 16.3) and that any such failures will be regarded as potential disciplinary matters.
+Staff are made aware that it is unacceptable legally, professionally, and morally for any member of staff to keep such concerns to themselves, including concerns about the conduct of another member of staff.
+(See Section 18.3) and that any such failures will be regarded as potential disciplinary matters.